ajaaibu/greenhouse-tools/README.md

 #### Argument definitions
 - --probes will run the data collection method for temperature reading from DS18B20 mapping
 - --dht will run the data collection method for temperature & humidity reading from DHT mapping

-You are free to decide how you run the collector, it is designed to run multiple collection methods in a run, each method will be run in a separate thread
+- --cpu will run the data collection method to record RaspberryPi cpu, ram & disk usage data You are free to decide how you run the collector, it is designed to run multiple collection methods in a run, each method will be run in a separate thread

 Sample: `python collector.py --probes` will run only data collection from DS18B20.